jwueller/jellyfin-plugin-onepace/README.md

 If the library was previously scanned, you might have to manually identify or refresh series metadata.

+Note that the One Pace project currently doesn't have any series cover art, so you might have to either manually upload some, or enable a different provider like AniList or AniDB to fetch some for the regular One Piece series.

 ## Recommended File Structure

 This integration is designed to work directly with the released files from the One Pace project.